MEET THE BAND | ||

 Rick Brunetto, a native of Piqua, Ohio, earned his Bachelor of Music degree at the University of Cincinnati College Conservatory of Music in 1974, and a Masters in Percussion at Ohio State University in 1978.
 He went on to study timpani in New York with Fred Hinger, world-renowned timpanist with the Philadelphia and Metropolitan Opera Orchestras.
 In 1974, he joined the well-known Bob Allen Trio at the Christopher Inn located in Columbus, with whom he performed and recorded for over 13 years.
 In 1978, he joined the faculty of Denison University, teaching in the areas of percussion, jazz studies, and music technology.
 He served as Chair of the Music Department from 1992 to 1998.
 He has also taught at Kenyon College, Mt.
 Vernon Nazarene College, Columbus State, and Capital University.
 He has performed with the Columbus Symphony Orchestra, Pro Musica Chamber Orchestra and Welsh Hills Symphony.
 Rick has conducted and directed concerts with many artists including Louie Bellson, Frank Foster, Marvin Stamm, Jon Faddis, Bill Watrous, Deana Martin, The Temptations and the Supremes.

 In 1984, he fulfilled a life-long musical ambition to create a 17- piece big band.
 Today the Rick Brunetto Big Band enjoys great success on the Columbus music scene and appears regularly at festivals, clubs and special events.
 The band’s recordings include: “Tuxedo Junction”, “Pick Your Take”, “Stand Up and Swing”, and their latest CD “So Many Stars So many Dreams.”
 He has written arrangements and compositions for percussion ensemble, big band and symphony orchestra.
 He has written arrangements for Deana Martin, daughter of legendary Dean Martin and on occasion tours with her performing throughout the US.
-Currently Rick is on faculty at St. Charles High School where he directs bands and teaches courses in computer applications.
+Rick recently retired from teaching at St. Charles High School where he directed bands and taught courses in computer applications for 25 years.
 Rick and his wife Landa are also co-owners of the historic Valley Dale Ballroom.
 He continues to perform, write and arrange for the band.

 VOCAL